 You must be out of work through no fault of your own to qualify for unemployment benefits in Ohio.

 To keep collecting unemployment benefits, you must be able to work, available to work, and looking for employment.
-(For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
-If you’re offered a suitable position, you must accept it.
+If you're offered a suitable position, you must accept it.

 Whether a position is suitable depends on a number of factors, including how similar the job is to your previous employment, how much you will be paid, the working conditions, and the skills, experience, and training required for the position.
 The longer you are unemployed, the more likely you will have to consider jobs that are different from, pay less than, or require a significantly longer commute than your prior position.

-If you are eligible to receive unemployment, your weekly benefit rate in Ohio will be 50% of your average weekly wage (see “Past Earnings” section above) during the base period.
-The most you can receive each week is $424; the least you can receive is $118 each week.
-If you have dependents, you may be entitled to a higher benefit payment.
+If you are eligible to receive unemployment, your weekly benefit rate in Ohio will be 50% of your average weekly wage during the base period.
+The most you can receive each week is $583, although if you have dependents, you may be entitled to a higher benefit payment.

-For more information on the unemployment process, including current eligibility requirements and benefits amounts, visit the website of the Ohio Office of Unemployment Compensation.
+For more information on the unemployment process, including current eligibility requirements and benefits amounts, visit the website of the Ohio Department of Job & Family Services.